DuBrazil/NitroBrut/README.md

-Brut Force for Nitro

-U have to install Python 3.11 (last version)
+-U have to install Python 3.11 (last version)

-Install "NitroBrut"
+-Install "NitroBrut"

-Now launch discord and the NitroBrut and wait for the code
+-Now launch discord and the NitroBrut and wait for the code

-When u have the code, u just have ton copy the code and clear him.
+-When u have the code, u just have ton copy the code and clear him.

 ![image](https://github.com/DuBrazil/NitroBrut/assets/138258114/d5516fa8-c1a1-4721-bb55-55bb754e2160)